Food Safety Incidents

 Physical chemistry has been detected in Mild cured pork salami.

-On October 29, 2025, a significant food safety incident was reported involving mild cured pork salami originating from Spain.
-The Ministry of Agriculture and Livestock has identified the presence of physical chemistry in this product, raising concerns about its safety for consumption.
+A recent food safety incident has been reported concerning mild cured pork salami originating from Spain.
+The Ministry of Agriculture and Livestock has identified the presence of physical chemistry in the product, which has raised significant concerns regarding its safety for consumption.

 • Incident: Physical chemistry has been detected in Mild cured pork salami.